NePa1234Software/AsteroidsCanvasQml/README.md

 - https://doc.qt.io/qt-6/qtquick-index.html
 - https://doc.qt.io/qt-6/qmltypes.html

+# Licensing
+See the license file and License Folder for details
+- The game is build using the Qt Framework opensource version (https://www.qt.io/licensing/)
+- The vector battle font is provided from dafont (https://www.dafont.com/vector-battle.font)
+- WebAssembly build powered by emscription SDK (https://emscripten.org/docs/introducing_emscripten/emscripten_license.html)

 # Idea
 To learn something you need to read a lot - and more importantly you need to practice even more !!